HDcha/CppND_SG/README.md

       The project follows the Resource Acquisition Is Initialization pattern where appropriate, by allocating objects at compile-time, initializing objects when they are declared, and utilizing scope to ensure their automatic destruction.
-        * [game.cpp](src/game.cpp) lines 45-48.
+        * [game.cpp](src/game.cpp) lines 53-56.
 The barriers are initialized within unique pointers within a vector.
           Thus the lifetime of those objects is governed by the same scope as the vector.

-    * ( ) The project follows the Rule of 5.
+    * (x) The project follows the Rule of 5.
       For all classes, if any one of the copy constructor, copy assignment operator, move constructor, move assignment operator, and destructor are defined, then all of these functions are defined.
+        * None of these functions is defined in any of the classes.

     * (x) The project uses move semantics to move data, instead of copying it, where possible.
       For classes with move constructors, the project returns objects of that class by value, and relies on the move constructor, instead of copying the object.
-        * [game.cpp](src/game.cpp) lines 16.
+        * [game.cpp](src/game.cpp) line 24.
 A unique pointer of snake is moved to the back of the vector.

     * ( ) The project uses smart pointers instead of raw pointers.
       The project uses at least one smart pointer: unique_ptr, shared_ptr, or weak_ptr.
 The project does not use raw